 Prudence Plummer, PhD received a Junior Faculty Development grant award of $5,500.

 Dr. Cathy Lynn Howes, who graduated from the UNC Physical Therapy program with Master of Science in 1996 and a Doctor of Physical Therapy in 2014, and her parents Alvin and Shirley Howes have made a generous gift to endow the Howes Family Scholarship in Physical Therapy Fund at the Medical Foundation of NC.

 UNC physical therapy alum Jennifer Cooke, PT, DPT joined the Division of Physical Therapy faculty in January.
 She is currently involved in clinical practice for the Division as well as clinical and classroom teaching and research.
 Jennifer is seeing patients in the Division’s newest clinic location at the Orange County Sportsplex in Hillsborough.
 She also sees patients at the UNC Therapy Services clinic at the UNC Wellness Center in Northwest Cary.
 This clinic is a collaboration between the Department of Allied Health Sciences and UNC Hospitals.

 There was a visible presence of students and faculty of UNC’s Division of Rehabilitation Counseling and Psychology at the 2015 National Council on Rehabilitation Education (NCRE) Spring Conference held April 22-24 in Manhattan Beach, California.

-On December 8, 2011, the Division of CLS hosted a reception to recognize the graduating Master’s Degree in Molecular Diagnostic Science students and the MDS Corporate Partners.
+On May 1, 2015, the Division of CLS hosted a reception to recognize the graduating Molecular Diagnostic Science students and the MDS Corporate Partners.